terraform-google-modules/terraform-google-secret/README.md

 make -s
 ```

 The -s is for 'silent'.
-Successful output looks like this
+Successful output looks like this, though there are currently failing files.

 ```
 Running shellcheck